numediart/blob-simulation/TOGOFURTHER.md

-# Pour aller plus loin
+# To go further
-## Physarum polycephalum ou Blob
+## Physarum polycephalum or Blob
-Beaucoup d'articles scientifiques (et des livres de vulgarisation) existent sur le blob mais ceux-ci se concentrent sur l'analyse de son comportement et sur sa faculté à résoudre certains problèmes.
-La plupart de ses problèmes sont liés à des représentations sous forme de graphe (TSP Problem, Dijkstra, Voronoï diagram, Delaunay triangluation, ...)
-Il n'y a donc pas d'articles cherchant à modéliser son comportement.
-Au niveau détection, il existe le code MatLab fourni par le CNRS.
+Many scientific articles (and popular books) exist on the blob, but these focus on the analysis of its behaviour and its ability to solve certain problems.
+Most of its problems are related to graphical representations (TSP Problem, Dijkstra, Voronoï diagram, Delaunay triangluation, ...).
+There are therefore no articles trying to model its behaviour.
+At the detection level, there is the MatLab code provided by the CNRS.

 **Dussutour**, Audrey (2017).*Tout ce que vous avez toujours voulu savoir sur le blob sans avoir jamais oser le demander.* Des Équateurs, Hors collection, 179 pages.